Conditional Aalen--Johansen estimation: Uniform consistency

 Notice that the correction factor $C_j(t | x)$ disappears as censoring becomes lighter, giving a direct interpretation of~\eqref{eq:pc_decomp} as expected inflow and outflow of a state, but adjusted for censoring.
 The correction factors are such that summation with respect to $j$ simply yields the distribution of the censoring mechanism.

-Due to the nature of the processes involved and the above identities, we may actually strengthen the point-wise convergence from Remark~\ref{rmk:comp_point} to uniform convergence.
-Consistency of even the Kaplan--Meier estimator on the `maximal interval' relies on either martingale techniques in $t$ (for convergence in probability) or reverse supermartingale techniques in $n$ (for almost sure convergence)~\cite{StuteWang1993,BakryGillMolchanov1994}.
-In any case, our kernel disrupts these delicate properties.
-By conceding convergence only up to compact subsets within the support of the censoring variable $R$, we may concentrate on the extension to a multi-state setting, using empirical process theory. \begin{proposition} Let $\theta$ be strictly below the right endpoint of the support of $R$.
+{Consistency of even the Kaplan--Meier estimator on the `maximal interval' relies on either martingale techniques in $t$ (for convergence in probability) or reverse supermartingale techniques in $n$ (for almost sure convergence)~\citep{StuteWang1993,BakryGillMolchanov1994}.} In any case, our kernel disrupts these delicate properties.
+By conceding convergence only up to compact subsets within the support of the censoring variable $R$, we may concentrate on the extension to a multi-state setting, using empirical process theory. \begin{proposition} {Suppose $\theta_x$ satisfies~\eqref{eq:right_endpoint}}.
 It then holds that

 \end{proposition}